 Has Bitcoin become a thing of the past already or is online currency just something we all haven't quite caught onto yet?

 Most people have heard of Bitcoin, but less fully understand it and even fewer have used it, so what is the future of online currency?

 Leading economist Paul Krugman described Bitcoin as 'evil' in an article for the New York Times, saying its value is unsustainable, while Jeffrey Robinson compared it to a loaded roulette wheel.
 However, even he had to admit that the blockchain technology behind Bitcoin could change the world.

 The online currency has undoubtedly experienced times of uncertainty.
 In 2013, it hit an all-time high value of around $1,000, before dropping to $770 per unit just a few months later.
-By October 2014, the value had fallen to less than $300, and it lies at around $760 at the moment.
+By October 2014, the value had fallen to less than $300, but since then its value has skyrocketed to over $2,000.

 However, no matter what its value, the technology behind Bitcoin has been thought to be the future of finance for a while now.
 The currency works using a 'blockchain' system, which is essentially an encrypted ledger stored on thousands of computers around the world.